John de Havilland (pilot): Death

-During a test flight of a de Havilland Mosquito Mark VI, flying with flight test observer John H. F. Scrope, he collided in the vicinity of St Albans with another Mosquito Mark VI flown by pilot George Gibbins.
+During a test flight of a de Havilland Mosquito Mark VI, flying with flight test observer John H. F. Scrope, he collided in the vicinity of St Albans with another Mosquito Mark VI flown by pilot George Gibbins, with flight test observer Godfrey J. Carter.
 Both aircraft disintegrated in the air, killing all four occupants aboard.
-Godfrey J. Carter was flying as an observer in Gibbins's aircraft.

 His elder brother Geoffrey Jr also died in an aircraft accident three years later, whilst carrying out high-speed tests in the de Havilland DH 108 TG306 which broke up over the Thames Estuary, on 27 September 1946.

 Legacy

 The John de Havilland Scholarship Fund was set up by Geoffrey de Havilland after his son's death.
 The award is associated with the aviation industry and its purpose is to develop the industry by recognising exceptional young people who will enter the profession.